 Two of the templates — the “Tiles” motif and the “Henna Bluebird” motif — don’t have tutorials attached to them, but they’re still gorgeous to look at!

 With eight different designs, there’s something for everyone and every occasion!

-You can find all these templates for $5.50 in the TPK Catalog.
+You can find all these templates in the TPK Catalog.
 Print them off as many times as you like on your preferred paper!
 (My favorite paper for printable mail art is 32# premium laserjet, which I use in my inkjet printer.
 The paper has a nice heft to it and accommodates calligraphy ink.)

 How to Assemble the Templates

 Once you print out a template, you’ll notice a light gray outline around the design.